titan-data/titan/docs/src/cli/cmd/remote_add.rst

 uri
     *Required*.
 The remote URI to use.
-For more information on URI format, see the provider sections under the :ref:`remote_remote` section.
+For more information on URI format, see the provider sections under the :ref:`remote` section.

 Options
 -------